cazo-ai/claude-code-business-course/DOWNLOAD-INSTRUCTIONS.md

    - **Mac:** Double-click the ZIP file (it extracts automatically)

 3. **Remember where you extracted it**
-   - You'll need to open the `workspace` folder in Cursor later
+   - You'll need to open the `workspace` folder in VS Code or Cursor later

 4. **You're ready!**
    - Continue to the [Getting Started](#getting-started) section below